COVID-19 Resources for Students

 What to do if you test positive for COVID-19

-Once you test positive for COVID-19 on campus, you need to determine your plan for isolation and notify the College using the Isolation Intake Form.
+Once you test positive for COVID-19 you need to notify the College using the Isolation Intake Form and determine your plan for isolation.
 Options for isolation include:

 - Isolate in place (i.e., your room/apartment) on campus.